 The following example shows a local build with no downloading.
-The name of the 'target' (kernel version) must match one of the files in lustre/kernel_patches/targets.
+The name of the 'target' (kernel version) must match a file in lustre/kernel_patches/targets.
 If you do not specify --target-arch (the hardware platform), then all architectures will be built.